 - If you hold dual citizenship and you are a European Union citizen, or you already have a residence card (TIE), we require a medical/physical evaluation stating that you are in good mental and physical condition and have no limitations that would impair your ability to teach.
 This document should be on the doctor’s letterhead and be uploaded on Profex (the online platform, where you will upload application documents).

+The application process for the 2020-2021 Teaching Assistant Program in Spain is now open from January 30,2020 - April 15, 2020.
 Applicants receive assignments on a first-come, first-serve basis, and most assignments are made in April.
 Those who do not accept their assignment within the first week are at risk of losing it.

 Is the Program Competitive and is Every Applicant Accepted?